• Skip to primary navigation

 However, network defenders and IT professionals can stop many of these attacks in their tracks by strengthening security controls, property configuring systems and practicing good cybersecurity hygiene, according to a joint advisory from the U.S. Cybersecurity and Infrastructure Security Agency (CISA) and other cybersecurity agencies from the UK, Canada, New Zealand, and the Netherlands.

-The advisory lays out 10 weaknesses that are commonly found during investigations into network breaches, including a lack of multi-factor authentication and other poor credential practices, misconfigured ports, poor access controls and other mistakes that can easily be avoided, much of which boils down to end user training and education.
+The advisory lays out 10 weaknesses and other common cybersecurity mistakes that are commonly found during investigations into network breaches, including a lack of multi-factor authentication and other poor credential practices, misconfigured ports, poor access controls and other common cybersecurity mistakes that can easily be avoided, much of which boils down to end user training and education.

 For attackers, exploiting these weaknesses isn’t all that difficult, as much of the weakness comes from either user error for a poorly configured security infrastructure.